Denmark – A Case to Answer

 This allowed the Special Prosecution to make up mysterious and clouded allegations about my companies operations.
 Moreover, the Danish media, with their malicious lies, took advantage of public ignorance concerning investing and their knowledge about the international financial market and sold them sensational stories.
 The Danish media created headlines, which remained in the public mind.

 In the last few years, I have sporadically followed some of the Danish media for the first time since the finishing of my ordeal.
 I have, from time to time, been reading some of the financial newspapers in Denmark on the Internet.

-At least the Danish authorities failed, when they arrested me, in stopping Danes to invest in precious metals and take their money outside the reach of the Danish fiscal authorities.
+At least the Danish authorities failed, when they arrested me, in stopping Danes to invest in precious metals and taking their money outside the reach of the Danish fiscal authorities.

-As a pioneer of investing in precious metal for more than fifty years, I have indeed always been well aware that this type of investment did not suit the tax happy politician and civil servants since the investor acquired transportable assets out of reach of taxation.
+As a pioneer of investing in precious metals for more than fifty years, I have indeed always been well aware that this type of investment did not suit the tax-happy politician and civil servants since the investor acquired transportable assets out of reach of taxation.
 Therefore, under communism and in many dictatorships, holding precious metal was strictly illegal and even punishable, as it was in China and Russia, with the death penalty imposed.

 When Countries Act as Criminals